 Michelle Markwart Deveaux hates writing her bio, but she likes telling her story:

 I love the singing, and the teaching, and the turning singers and teachers into beasty-bosses.
 I built faithculturekiss studio for voice & acting, and The SpeakEasy Cooperative, because it was the best way to pay the bills, and my soul.
 I write a blog.
 I gig.
 I travel the nation using video conferencing and do workshops and MasterClasses that focus on singing stuff.
 I empower independent voice teachers to be in love with their businesses.

 I have too many books. bel canto was my gateway drug… leading to the bigger dangers of psycho-ping, super-belt, scream, voice science, and Jazz.
 My kids make me flip out in all the ways, good and ill.
-I’m the president of the California Capital Chapter of NATS, and have participated in the NATS Intern Program in Toronto.
+I’m the past-president of the California Capital Chapter of NATS, and have participated in the NATS Intern Program in Toronto.
 I’ll be a Master Teacher for that program in 2021.

 I’m a business strategist and coach.
 I learned how to do this by, well, doing it.
 A lot.
 Clients make more money, are happier with their Voice related businesses and have that secret of being a BeastyBoss™.

 Degrees?
 SURE!
 BA in Music from Patten University, MA in Worship, Theology, and the Arts from Fuller Theological Seminary.
 I cut formal education teeth at the University of Northern Colorado in Musical Theatre and Vocal Performance.

 My teachers include Pamela Hicks, Mary Saunders-Barton, Leslie Mannring, and Sheri Sanders.
 My mentors include all my students and clients.